|Oracle® Database Administrator's Guide

 In a heterogeneous distributed database system, at least one of the databases is a non-Oracle Database system.
 To the application, the heterogeneous distributed database system appears as a single, local, Oracle Database.
 The local Oracle Database server hides the distribution and heterogeneity of the data.

-The Oracle Database server accesses the non-Oracle Database system using Oracle Heterogeneous Services with an agent.
+The Oracle Database server accesses the non-Oracle Database system using Oracle Heterogeneous Services in conjunction with an agent.
 If you access the non-Oracle Database data store using an Oracle Transparent Gateway, then the agent is a system-specific application.
-For example, if you include a Sybase database in an Oracle Database distributed system, then you must obtain a Sybase-specific transparent gateway so that the Oracle Database in the system can communicate with it.
+For example, if you include a Sybase database in an Oracle Database distributed system, then you need to obtain a Sybase-specific transparent gateway so that the Oracle Database in the system can communicate with it.

 Alternatively, you can use generic connectivity to access non-Oracle Database data stores so long as the non-Oracle Database system supports the ODBC or OLE DB protocols.

 Note:Other than the introductory material presented in this chapter, this book does not discuss Oracle Heterogeneous Services.
-See Oracle Database Heterogeneous Connectivity User's Guide for more detailed information about Heterogeneous Services.
+See Oracle Database Heterogeneous Connectivity Administrator's Guide for more detailed information about Heterogeneous Services.